 My answer: There was a long time in my spiritual life when I found myself living in the conflict described in Romans 7.
 But I did yield myself totally to God, asking Him to fill me with His Holy Spirit and now find my spiritual life more described by the victory of Romans 8.
 My need was for inner transformation and that's what God did for me.
 It was not a moment which included a visible outward demonstration.

-As to the gift of interpretations, I've seen American denominational leaders visiting other countries listen to people speaking a language which the church leaders did not understand.
+As to the gift of interpretations, I've seen American Nazarene leaders visiting other countries listen to people speaking a language which the church leaders did not understand.
 Yet, they found themselves able to understand and comprehend fully what was being said.
-I think those denominational leaders were manifesting a Holy Spirit-given gift of interpretations.
+I think those Nazarene leaders were manifesting a Holy Spirit-given gift of interpretations.

-My answer: The best sign that a person enjoys the fullness of the Holy Spirit is the appearance of those fruits of the Spirit which Paul lists in Galatians 5:22-23.
+My answer: The best sign that a person enjoys the fullness of the Holy Spirit is the appearance of the fruit of the Spirit which Paul explains in Galatians 5:22-23.
 In that passage Paul contrasts the life controlled by the sinful nature with the life controlled by the Spirit.
-In that list of fruits of the Spirit there's nothing about "speaking in tongues."
+In that list of what the fruit of the Spirit involves there's nothing about "speaking in tongues."
 Isn't that significant?
+If ecstatic utterances are the telltale sign that one has been baptized in the Holy Spirit, shouldn't it be in that list in Galatians?

 For this and other reasons, I have misgivings about demanding a physical sign for God's work within us.
 When the Pharisees and Sadducees asked Jesus for a "sign from heaven," He responded: "A wicked and adulterous generation looks for a miraculous sign" (Matthew 12:39).
 One reason I'm not on the bandwagon that sees "tongues" as a miraculous sign is that I don't want to be identified as part of a wicked and adulterous generation.